Zach10za/VideoPoker/README.md

 ## Getting Started

-These instructions will help get ayou a copy of the project running on your local machine.
+These instructions will help get a you a copy of the project running on your local machine.

 ### Prerequisites